CodeGordito/Brigade-Management-System/README.md

 🧹 Brigade-Management-System
 ----------------------------------------------------------------------------------------------------------
-The Brigade Management System is a web application developed with ASP.NET Core (MVC) designed to organize and manage community cleaning initiatives.
-It provides tools to handle zones, participants, and activities, allowing users to efficiently register, monitor, and coordinate brigade operations.
-The system offers a structured and user-friendly interface that helps improve planning, tracking, and overall management of community cleanup efforts.
+My project is a web application developed with ASP.NET Core (MVC) designed to manage community cleaning brigades.
+It allows users to organize and manage zones, participants, and days, making it easier to register and track brigade operations.
+The system provides a structured interface to create, view, and manage data, helping improve the planning and coordination of community cleaning efforts.

 📋 Overview